Yoshihiro Nishimura: Life and career

-In 2009, he did the makeup effects on Samurai Princess (also called Samurai Princess: Devil Princess) for director Kengo Kaji, and also on director Kōsuke Suzuki's Stop the Bitch Campaign.
+In 2009, he did the makeup effects on Samurai Princess (also called Samurai Princess: Devil Princess) for director Kengo Kaji and also on director Kōsuke Suzuki's Stop the Bitch Campaign.
 For the 2009 production of Vampire Girl vs. Frankenstein Girl (吸血少女対少女フランケン, Kyūketsu Shōjo tai Shōjo Furanken), Nishimura teamed with Naoyuki Tomomatsu as co-director and with fight choreographer Taku Sakaguchi who had previously worked with Nishimura on Tokyo Gore Police and Meatball Machine.
 The movie had its world premier at the New York Asian Film Festival on June 26 and opened in Japan August 15, 2009.

 Nishimura started his own effects company based in Tokyo, Nishimura Eizo Co., Ltd. Partnering with visual effects company Studio Buckhorn and Studio HigeMigane in 2010, it became part of Pabaan: The Image Production Group.

 In 2010, Nishimura co-directed Mutant Girls Squad with Noboru Iguchi and Tak Sakaguchi, as well as directing the action/horror film Helldriver, his first solo directing duty since "Tokyo Gore Police."
 The same year, he created the special effects for Horny House of Horror, starring AV starlets Asami, Mint Suzuki, and Saori Hara.

 In 2011, Nishimura directed the "Killer" music video for Osaka rock band The 50 Kaitenz (ザ５０回転ズ, The 50 Kaitenz).

-Nishimura directed the music video for Ena Fujita's June 2018 single "Ienai Koto wa Uta no Naka".
+He directed the music video for Ena Fujita's June 2018 single "Ienai Koto wa Uta no Naka".
 It was released in two versions as the uncensored one was banned from TV due to its gore.
 Nishimura then expanded the music video into the October 2019 feature film Welcome to Japan: Hinomaru Lunch Box, which Fujita also stars in.

+Nishimura died from cirrhosis of the liver on 25 May 2026, following a two-week hospital stay.
+He died at the age of 59.